wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

 == Changelog ==

+= 0.9.8 =
+* Fix: Creating and deleting categories now have load indicators for slow servers.
+* Fix: Having a catablog.css file in your theme directory does not stop the default catablog.css file from loading.
+* Fix: Better requirements checking when activating.

 = 0.9.7 =
 * Fix: Only tries to read EXIF data from images if the function exists.